ncatlab/nlab-content/pages/2/2/3/8/18322/content.md

 Since hypothesis $\bullet$ holds for $X$, we conclude that $S$ admits a selection $\tau$; by construction of $S$ we must have that $\tau |_A = \sigma$, and this completes the proof.
 =--

-## Applications to colimits of paracompacta
+## Applications to colimits of paracompact Hausdorff spaces

-Now we put Michael's selection theorem to use in developing colimits of paracompacta.
+Now we put Michael's selection theorem to use in developing colimits of paracompact Hausdorff spaces.

 +-- {: .num_theorem #ClosedEmbeddingsOfParacompactaClosedUnderPushout}
 ###### Theorem
-If $X, Y, Z$ are paracompacta and $h: X \to Z$ is a closed embedding and $f: X \to Y$ is a continuous map, then in the pushout diagram in $Top$
+If $X, Y, Z$ are paracompact Hausdorff spaces and $h: X \to Z$ is a closed embedding and $f: X \to Y$ is a continuous map, then in the pushout diagram in $Top$

 $$\array{
 X & \stackrel{h}{\to} & Z \\